jbouhier/vite-react-create-app/README.md

 # Vite React Create App

 Modern React + TypeScript app setup
+powered by `Vite` build tool and `Vitest` test framework

 ## Why
 The [official React documentation](https://react.dev/learn/start-a-new-react-project) do not explain how to start a simple project.
-[Create-react-app](https://github.com/facebook/create-react-app) used to be the defacto choice to do that but it has fallen short of attention in the past few years.
-The JavaScript ecosystem has muched changed with, for instance the [emergence of Vite build tool](https://2022.stateofjs.com/en-US/libraries/build-tools/), offering significant better performance over [Webpack](https://webpack.js.org/).
+[Create-react-app](https://github.com/facebook/create-react-app) used to be the de facto choice for that, but hasn't been properly maintained for the past few years.
+Since then, the JavaScript ecosystem has changed with, for instance the [emergence of Vite build tool](https://2022.stateofjs.com/en-US/libraries/build-tools/), offering significant better performance over [Webpack](https://webpack.js.org/).

-**This repo is a simple React + TypeScript setup**
-powered by `Vite` build tool and `Vitest` test framework
+This goal of this project is to address this lack for a simple solution.

 ## Requirements
 - [NodeJS v20+](https://nodejs.org/)
 - [Pnpm](https://pnpm.io/) package manager